-Lockdown has its challenges.
-It certainly took me a while to cycle through my big feelings this time around – resistance, denial, anger, sadness and acceptance – and only then was I able to get into a new rhythm and find myself a bit calmer.
+Lockdown had its challenges.
+Each time we went into lockdown, it certainly took me a while to cycle through my big feelings – resistance, denial, anger, sadness and acceptance – and only then was I able to get into a new rhythm and find myself a bit calmer.

 Lockdown has taken quite a bit from us, especially in terms of freedom and the choices we can make.
-We live with uncertainty and some of us have become fixated with daily checking of numbers and percentages – especially if you live in Auckland!
-Our jobs are harder to do and I really miss my colleagues and my spacious office desk.
+We still live with uncertainty and some of us have become fixated with daily checking of numbers and percentages.
+When stuck at home isolating, or jobs are harder to do and I really miss my colleagues and my spacious office desk.

 But I think there’s also some give with the take.
-I do see an invitation sitting alongside lockdown’s restrictions.
+I do see an invitation sitting alongside the restrictions of lockdown and self-isolation.

 I work with parents and get to hear about their typical daily challenges.
 I also get to hear some of parents’ deepest hopes and dreams for their children.
 Often, what they share with me is a strong hope that their children will be resilient and learn to manage life’s tough times.